 The Open Access Fund is made possible by contributions from the offices of KU Provost, Dr. Jeffrey Vitter; Vice Chancellor for Research & Graduate Studies, Dr. Steve Warren; Acting KUMC Executive Vice Chancellor, Dr. Steve Stites; and Dr. Paul Terranova, KUMC Vice Chancellor for Research.

-NOTICE: As of January 22, 2013, the $25,000 established for the first year of the open access fund has been encumbered with articles either having been accepted for publication or articles in the publisher review process.
-Before submitting a request, please email us inquiring if any funding is available.
+PLEASE NOTE: As of November 20, 2013, the $25,000 established for the second year of the open access fund is nearly encumbered with articles either having been accepted for publication or articles in the publisher review process.
+Before submitting a request, please email us (firstname.lastname@example.org) to inquire if any funding is available.
 If articles in the review process do not get accepted, some funding will be made available.

 How to apply: Complete the Open Access funding request form